 We had more hanging fans on the door, but they fell off so just imagine approximately 4 more fans adorning the door.

 I bought an editable, printable transportation birthday party pack that I used for a lot of the decorations for the party.
 After downloading and editing everything I wanted, I had it all printed at Office Depot.
 Then, I cut it all out.
-I highly recommend this party decor strategy.
+This is a party decor strategy I highly recommend.

 I used the colors from the party pack as the main party colors– red, blue, green, yellow, orange.